GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 * European stocks, Wall Street jump before Greek deadline

-* Dollar gains versus yen as stocks bounce (Adds oil settlement prices)
+* Dollar gains versus yen as stocks bounce (New throughout, updates prices and market activity to close of European bond, stock markets)

 By Marc Jones and Herbert Lash

-LONDON/NEW YORK, July 9 (Reuters) - World equity markets snapped a five-day sell-off and safe-haven assets like bonds, the Swiss franc and yen fell on Thursday as Beijing regulators halted a rout in Chinese stocks and Europe revived hopes Greece could be kept in the euro currency union.
+LONDON/NEW YORK, July 9 (Reuters) - World equity markets snapped a five-day sell-off and safe-haven assets such as bonds, the Swiss franc and yen fell on Thursday as Beijing regulators halted a rout in Chinese stocks and Europe revived hopes that Greece could be kept in the euro currency union.

-Shares on Wall Street rebounded about 1 percent, having been dragged into the red for the year on Wednesday by the crash in China, cliff-hanger talks on Greece and a benign yet unsettling glitch on the New York Stock Exchange.
-China’s securities regulator on Thursday stemmed the slide in local shares by forbidding selling by shareholders with large stakes in listed firms.
+Shares on Wall Street rebounded about 1 percent, having been dragged into the red for the year on Wednesday by China’s market crash, cliff-hanger talks on Greece and a benign yet unsettling glitch on the New York Stock Exchange.
+On Thursday China’s securities regulator stemmed the slide in local shares by forbidding selling by shareholders with large stakes in listed firms.

 “The Chinese market has shown a nice rebound for a day but it is important to note that many of the owners are restricted from selling their shares and half the companies have suspended trading,” said Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin, Texas.